MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/MicrosoftGraphSecurity.md

 ## Deprecation

-> Note:
+> [!NOTE]
-> This connector is in the process of deprecation due to ending support from the end service.
-We do not recommend you make any new connections with this connector and that you transition off existing connections.
+> TThis connector is deprecated because of end of support of the Microsoft Graph Security API.
+We recommend that you transition off existing connections using this connector, and don't use this connector for new connections.